Esri/Survey123Community/README.md

 - https://github.com/Esri/Survey123Community/issues/111

 NEW FEATURES:
-- You can now define the exact mapping of your question to esri field types.
+- You can now define the exact mapping of your question to esri field types using the new bind::esri:fieldType and bind::esri:fieldLength columns.
 More details in this [blog post](https://geonet.esri.com/groups/survey123/blog/2015/08/24/xlsform-mappings-to-arcgis-feature-services-an-introduction)
 - Enhanced XLSForm support
   - username: this question type will automatically capture the name of the person logged in to the Survey123 app.
 It is similar to what you get with Editor Tracking... but it is handy to have this one when working with ArcGIS Server secured services used through a proxy with embedded credentials.
   - email: similar to username, but captures the email associated with the person logged in (as obtained from the ArcGIS profile)
   - start and end are two new types of XLSForm question types that we now support.
 They capture the time when the user opens the form (start) and when the form is flagged as ready to be submitted (end).
 These two questions are useful to better understand when the data is captured and how much time people are spending on every form submission.
   - A bit more about these new questions is discussed in [this blog post](https://geonet.esri.com/groups/survey123/blog/2015/08/24/keeping-track-of-when-where-and-by-whom-data-is-captured)
   - hidden: this new type of question is useful when you want to use Connect to add additional fields into your feature service, but you do not want these fields to show in the Survey.
-You will typically use this type of question in combination with the columns bind::esri:fieldType and bind::esri:fieldLength which we will also describe in a blog post.
-(Will also provide more details in a blog post).
+You will typically use this type of question in combination with the columns bind::esri:fieldType and bind::esri:fieldLength.
-  -
   - signature: The [signature appearance](https://geonet.esri.com/groups/survey123/blog/2015/08/23/signatures) in image fields allows you to capture signatures from respondents.

 ___________________________________________________________________________________________________________________